WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-22-deploy-dacpac-linux-azure-devops.md

 ## Deploy your Database using the Dacpac Package

 To deploy the dacpac package to the database, you should use a deployment task in your CI/CD pipeline.
-This task runs as a container job using the previously mentioned linux container with the sqlpackage installed.
+This task runs as a container job using the previously mentioned Linux container with the sqlpackage installed.
 This deployment also runs only after the build succeeded and only if the build reason is not a pull request The code for that looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/976ffd84e1f47ef8c5f1d78b1001a779.js"></script>

-This deployment executes the DatabaseDeploy template which takes two parameters, connectionString and dacpacPath.
+This deployment executes the DatabaseDeploy template which takes two parameters, connectionString, and dacpacPath.
 The template looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/0c1a084c4f2f984b5c4c50c1c945f5f0.js"></script>

-The deployment downloads the previously published dacpac artifact and the executes a sqlpackage publish with the connection string to the database and the path of the dacpac package.
+The deployment downloads the previously published dacpac artifact and then executes a sqlpackage publish with the connection string to the database and the path of the dacpac package.

 ## Testing the Database Deployment

 I added the database deployment also to the OrderApi.
 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.

-Before you can run the pipelines, you have to replace the SQLServerName variable with your server URL:
+Before you can run the pipelines, you have to replace the content of the SQLServerName variable with your server URL:

 <script src="https://gist.github.com/WolfgangOfner/cd9de86a4a381dc4971e2b7e3f1d3f13.js"></script>